WolfgangErb/GraphWedgelets/README.md

 Applications to the Daedalus camera system", and by the European Union-NextGenerationEU under the National Recovery and Resilience Plan (NRRP), Mission 4 Component 2 Investment 1.1-Call PRIN 2022 No.
 104 of February 2, 2022 of Italian Ministry of University and Research; Project 2022FHCNY3 (subject
-area: PE-Physical Sciences and Engi-neering) "Computational mEthods for Medical Imaging (CEMI)".
+area: PE-Physical Sciences and Engineering) "Computational mEthods for Medical Imaging (CEMI)".

 <br>